akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 # Monitor a connection

-Once your connection is installed, you'll probably want to monitor its activity.
+Once your connection is set, you'll probably want to monitor its activity.

 In other words, how many products have been created or updated thanks to your source connection? **Or, on the contrary, why a product hasn't been created or updated by your source connection?**